-Ice surface temperature is retrieved using brightness temperatures at GOES-R ABI band number 14, and 15 with center wavelength 11.2, and 12.3 $\mu$ m, and satellite sensor scan angle derived from sensor zenith angle.
+Ice surface temperature is retrieved using brightness temperatures at split window channels at 10 and $11 \mu m$, which are ABI band 14 and 15, and M15 and M16 for VIIRS, and satellite sensor scan angle derived from sensor zenith angle.
 The retrieval algorithm is from the work of Key et al. (1997).
 To retrieve ice/snow surface skin temperature (IST), the following equation is used.

-$$Ts = a + bT11 + cT12 + d [(T11 - T12)(sec\theta - 1)]$$ (1)
+$$Ts = a + bT11 + cT12 + d [(T11-T12)(sec\theta-1)]$$ (1)

-where Ts is the estimated surface skin temperature (Unit: Kelvin), T11 and T12 are the brightness temperatures (K) at 11 um and 12 um bands, and $\theta$ is the sensor scan angle.
+where Ts is the estimated surface skin temperature (Unit: Kelvin), T11 and T12 are the brightness temperatures (K) at 11 um and 12 um bands, and θ is the sensor scan angle.
 Coefficients a, b, c, and d (Table 4) are derived for the following temperature ranges: T11 < 240K, 240K < T11 < 260K, T11 > 260K.
 The coefficients are based on modeled radiances in the 11 and 12 um bands using Arctic and Antarctic temperature and humidity profiles, and angular emissivity models for snow.
 The equations do not include a bias term to account for differences between modeled and actual radiances.
-This has not been necessary for NOAA-14, which as validated extensively with surface data from the SHEBA experiment, and for MODIS.
-Though the bias term is not expected for GOES-R ABI, conclusion needs be drawn based on validations of retrieved ice surface temperature using ABI with in situ observations after launch of GOES-R. See Key et al. (1997) for additional details.
-The coefficients were updated for Moderate Resolution Imaging Spectroradiometer (MODIS) onboard the Terra and Aqua satellites (see the values of these coefficients for MODIS in Table 2), and for Spinning Enhanced Visible and Infrared Imager (SEVIRI) onboard the Meteosat Second Generation (MSG) satellites, and will be updated for GOES-R ABI once the spectral response functions of ABI bands are determined.
+This has not been necessary for NOAA-14, which as validated extensively with surface data from the SHEBA experiment, and for MODIS. bias term is not included in the current S-NPP VIIRS IST, however it will be considered for future JPSS VIIRS based on further validation.
+Though the bias term is not expected for ABI, conclusion needs be drawn based on validations of retrieved ice surface temperature using ABI with in situ observations after launch of GOES-R. See Key et al. (1997) for additional details.
+The coefficients for the current S-NPP VIIRS is included in Table 8.
+The coefficients were updated for Moderate Resolution Imaging Spectroradiometer (MODIS) onboard the Terra and Agua satellites (see the values of these coefficients for MODIS in Table 9), and for Spinning Enhanced Visible and Infrared Imager (SEVIRI) onboard the Meteosat Second Generation (MSG) satellites, and will be updated for GOES-R ABI once the spectral response functions of ABI bands are determined.
 In equation (1), the sensor scan angle is derived from the sensor zenith angel using the equation (2).

-$$\theta = \arcsin(\sin(\lambda) \times R_e / (R_e + A{sat}))$$ (2)

-where $\lambda$ is the sensor zenith angle, $R_e$ is the equatorial radius of the Earth, $A{sat}$ is the nominal altitude of the satellite.
+$$\theta = \arcsin(\sin(\lambda) \times R_e / (R_e + A{sat})) \tag{2}$$ where λ is the sensor zenith angle, R_e is the equatorial radius of the Earth, A{sat} is the nominal altitude of the satellite.